jik0730/csed332_software_dev_methods/README.md

 Risks
 ---------------
-These are possibly occurred risks that team members have to keep in mind of.\s\s Anaylsis is based on the method named 'Failure Mode and Effects Analysis(FMEA)'.\s\s Higher RPN implies that those risks have high risk.
+These are possibly occurred risks that team members have to keep in mind of.
+Anaylsis is based on the method named 'Failure Mode and Effects Analysis(FMEA)'.
+Higher RPN implies that those risks have high risk.

 |__Risk__|__Possiblity of Occurence__|__Impact of The Loss__|__Possibility of Detection__|__RPN(Risk Priority Number)__|__Mitigation Strategies__|